KaitlinWan/ScalaWeb/README.md

 #### Java

-- Object-Oriented (but primitives are not objects ) :heart_eyes:
+- Object-Oriented (but primitives are not objects )
 - Functional (only lambda programming )
 - Backwards Compatible